David Hyde Pierce: 2005–2016: Return to Broadway

 In 2005, Pierce joined Tim Curry and others in the stage production of Spamalot.
 In August and September 2006, he starred as Lieutenant Frank Cioffi in Curtains, a new Kander and Ebb musical staged at the Ahmanson Theatre in Los Angeles.
-In March 2007, Curtains opened on Broadway and on June 10, 2007, Pierce won the Tony Award for Best Actor in a Musical at the 61st Tony Awards for his performance.
+In March 2007, Curtains opened on Broadway and on June 10, 2007, Pierce won the Tony Award for Best Actor in a Musical for his performance.
 In his acceptance speech, Pierce said the first words he spoke on a Broadway stage were, "I'm sorry, I'm going to have to ask you to leave."

 On November 19, 2007, Pierce was awarded an honorary Doctor of Fine Arts degree from Niagara University in Lewiston, New York.
 In 1999, he was awarded an honorary degree from Skidmore College, located in his native Saratoga Springs.
 Pierce was nominated for a Grammy Award for Best Spoken Word Album for Children at the 52nd Annual Grammy Awards in 2010 for his narration of The Phantom Tollbooth.

 In 2010, Pierce appeared in a revival of David Hirson's play La Bête directed by Matthew Warchus.
 The production debuted on London's West End before moving to New York.
 Also in 2010, Pierce had his first starring film role as Warwick Wilson in the dark comedy/psychological thriller The Perfect Host.
 From 2014 to 2015, Pierce appeared in The Good Wife as Frank Prady on CBS.
 He also starred as Assoc.
 Prof. Henry Neumann in Wet Hot American Summer: First Day of Camp (2015) on Netflix.
 Pierce directed the Broadway production of the musical It Shoulda Been You.
 In 2015, he directed the Manhattan Theater Club production of David Lindsay-Abaire's play Ripcord Off-Broadway at City Center.
 Pierce appeared in the Off-Broadway limited engagement of A Life by Adam Bock.
 The play premiered at the Peter Jay Sharp Theater on October 24, 2016, directed by Anne Kauffman, and closed on November 27.